Table of Contents

 Graduated: June 2007

-Here’s how to write your own job-getting director of operations resume:
+Here’s how to write your own job-getting resume for a director of operations:

-A successful director of operations knows—God is in the details.
+A successful director of operations knows that the devil is in the details.
 Turning in an unprofessional-looking director of operations resume says nothing for your ability to GSD.
 To prove resourcefulness and hint at other skills like communication, computer skills, and critical thinking, your resume for director of operations jobs must sparkle.

 The perfect resume will impress the CEO and board members at first sight.
 To look your most business-ready, start with the best resume format: